dremendes/emojiselector/README.md

 Emoji Selector is a small GTK application that copies emojis to your clipboard so you don't have to look them up on the internet.
 It also sorts your emojis by frequency of use so they ones you often use appear first.

 This software as currently is is not well suited for public use as it is not complete.
-For now it only features a handful of emojis I need most to talk to my girlfriend

 # TODO
    1. Persist emojis frequencies-of-use data